lenis2000/homepage/_posts/events/2019-01-16-reading-seminar.md

 3. March 22, 2019

-    *TBA* - Pascal triangle and its boundary 1
+    *Edith Zhang* - Pascal triangle as a branching graph
     <br>
     [[Kerov, "Combinatorial examples in the theory of AF-algebras"](https://link.springer.com/article/10.1007%2FBF01480687)], [A. Borodin, G. Olsahnski "Representations of the Infinite Symmetric Group"],